bobrocke/My-Blog-Hugo/source/content/post/2025-04-30-settling-on-tailwindcss.md

 ```

 Those classes can then style the HTML tags output by the markdown renderer.
 TailwindCSS allows its `prose` class to be extended in a number of ways, for example `prose-a:text-blue-600` and `prose-a:hover:text-red-600`.
 Similar modifiers work for Bulma, but there are fewer available.
 If you need more, it's back to CSS overrides or new classes.

+I like TailwindCSS, but recognize its shortcomings.
+This site is built with TailwindsCSS.
+Nevertheless, I'm working on another project now that uses Bulma so I can better judge its capabilities.